AymanJabr/hAI-lights-maker/README.md

 - [FFmpeg.wasm](https://github.com/ffmpegwasm/ffmpeg.wasm) for bringing video processing to the browser
 - [TensorFlow.js](https://www.tensorflow.org/js) and [MediaPipe](https://mediapipe.dev/) for the face detection models
 - [OpenAI](https://openai.com/) for their powerful API services

-## New Workflow for Segment Processing

-The application now follows a two-step process for creating video highlights:

-1. **Step 1: Generate Individual Segments**
-   - Upload your video and adjust settings
-   - The app will analyze the video and extract highlight segments
-   - Each segment is processed individually in sequence
-   - You can preview and download each segment separately

-2. **Step 2: (Optional) Combine Segments**
-   - After all segments are processed, you can combine them into a single video
-   - Click the "Combine Segments Into Video" button
-   - This process creates a new video with all segments joined together
-   - The combined video uses your selected format settings (YouTube, TikTok, etc.)

-This new approach separates resource-intensive tasks, preventing them from interfering with each other and providing a more reliable experience.